organiclever/the-organic/README.md

 # The Organic Monorepo

-This monorepo contains multiple projects including ayokoding-web, organic-lever-web, and associated libraries.
+This monorepo contains multiple projects including ayokoding-web, organic-lever-web, associated libraries, and a new F# project called mngr.

 ## Project Structure